 - Use a different browser:

-- As a host, make sure you were using the latest version of Chrome
+- As a host, make sure you are using the latest version of Chrome

-- As an attendee, make sure they're using one of those browsers.
+- As an attendee, make sure they're using one of these browsers.

 - Try using incognito mode